rp-27/melquiaden/content/posts/predicting-the-next-football-superstar.md

 ## The FIFA Scoring System

-A natural question may follow in light of this: how does the data team generate such meaningful scores – an  already difficult task – for so many players?
+A natural question may follow: how does the data team generate such meaningful scores – an  already difficult task – for so many players?
 As described by Michael Mueller-Morning, the head of the data team at FIFA, the task becomes especially challenging when it comes to a myriad of new players from smaller leagues for whom there is little to no existing information.
 At scale, the process involves calculating scores for approximately 18,000 players across 700 clubs and 30 leagues [^2] .
-Since the data for the number of players simply doesn’t exist and can’t be bought, FIFA relies on a network of 9,000 members – including professional-level scouts, agents, and season ticket holders – to closely watch and assess players in live and recorded matches.
+Since the data for the number of players doesn’t exist and therefore can’t be bought, FIFA relies on a network of 9,000 members – including professional-level scouts, agents, and season ticket holders – to closely watch and assess players in live and recorded matches.
 Their expertise is not only used to evaluate a player’s visible, physical performance traits, but also intangibles like their mental resilience, intelligence in positioning, and aggression.

 The 5.4 million data points provided by the network are collated and processed into scores that provide an astonishingly accurate reconstruction of the players in FIFA’s in-game experience.
-The richness of FIFA’s data suggests that it is ripe for promising insight – not only into the past and present of the game, but also on its future.
+The richness of FIFA’s data suggests that it is ripe for promising insight – not only into the past and present of the game, but also its future.

 ## Superstars: The Story of Performance and Valuation

-Arguably the biggest superstar of modern football, Lionel Messi, has been at the pinnacle of the footballing world for almost the entirety of his 16-year career, topping every metric used to determine such things: market value, awards, wages, trophies, and even merchandising sales.
+Arguably the biggest superstar of modern football, Lionel Messi has been at the pinnacle of the footballing world for almost the entirety of his 16-year career, topping every metric used to determine such things: market value, awards, wages, trophies, and even merchandising sales.
 But it all started when he stepped onto the pitch for Barcelona for the first time in the fall of 2004 and quickly proved to be a once-in-a-lifetime talent.
 As the world watched the phenom, other clubs realized that they had a problem - and potentially an opportunity - on their hands.
 Widespread recognition inevitably followed his astounding ability, the natural result of an unnatural talent.

 As seen across sporting industries, superstardom sits precariously on top of both performance and valuation.
 Valuations themselves represent a measure of the player’s value in the marketplace, speaking directly to their utility on the pitch.
 But it often includes the effects of a player's star power, media presence, and international recognition.
 The variables, however, are catalyzed and sustained by performance and can be considered mediator variables between performance and valuation; ultimately pointing to performance as the main predictor of a player's valuation.